Finreim Oy

 Information related to communication

-Basic contact information of all Data Subjects such as name, position, title, company address, email address, telephone number, employer data, and contact history data, such as correspondence and communication notes, and given consents and prohibitions for purposes of processing personal data.
+Basic contact information of all Data Subjects such as name, position, title, company address, email address, telephone number, employer information, and contact history data, such as correspondence and communication notes, and given consents and prohibitions for purposes of processing personal data.

 Information related to investors